 No, coyotes are not a problem in New Jersey.
 While it may be unnerving to have coyotes wandering around your forests, parks, or neighborhoods, coyotes rarely interact with humans.
 Instead, they prefer keeping to themselves and out of your way.

 Also, coyotes have helped rebalance the New Jersey ecosystem by controlling populations of other animals like rabbits, raccoons, foxes, and feral cats.
 So in that way, coyotes are beneficial to New Jersey.

 The eastern coyote (Canis latrans var) lives in New Jersey.
 The eastern coyote is a hybrid.
 As coyotes moved east, they interbred with wolves and domestic dogs.
 So now, all eastern coyotes have wolf and dog DNA in them.

 Coyote attacks on pets are common.
 This is especially true when it’s mating season for coyotes.
 Mating season begins in mid-late winter.
 As a result, coyotes will cover vast distances looking for mates.
 They can be especially territorial, possibly mistaking a dog for a rival.

 You may also like:

-Want to learn more about lizards in Florida and elsewhere?
+Want to learn more about animals living in other states?
 Check out the articles below!